How to Choose a Home Security System

 Contact Sensors – This device is a similar but slightly distinct alternative to a door/window sensor.
 It is a recessed door sensor, installed in door jambs for extra secrecy unlike door/window sensors that are highly visible.

 Motion Sensor – This sensor is designed to detect movement in your home.
 Like the door/window sensor, it sticks to your wall using adhesive and will likely be battery-operated.
 If a room has multiple windows, using a motion sensor is a more sensible choice.
 If placed correctly, a single motion sensor can monitor any movement that occurs in one room.
-There are several varieties of this device as some companies integrate additional technology to help you distinguish between everyday movement, like that of a pet, and unusual movement.
+There are several varieties of this device as some companies integrate additional technology to help you distinguish between everyday movement and unusual movement.
+For example, some companies offer pet-immune motion sensors which is great for pet-owners.
 These smart motion sensors often include PIR technology, while some include a camera that captures low-resolution still images when motion is detected.

 Glass Break Sensor – This device is trained to detecting forced entry by listening for the sound of breaking glass, which might indicate a break-in.
 The glass break sensor trips when it “hears” glass breaking.
 It's best used in rooms with large sliding doors or windows.
 Some are single-directional glass break sensors best installed on a wall opposite the glass door or window it's monitoring.
 Others are ceiling mounted and can monitor for the sound of breaking glass from any direction.